-- 9.20 Tier 2, section 1, paragraph 106 of the CPO Guidance states that consideration should be given to whether the purpose for which the acquiring authority is proposing to acquire the land could be achieved by any other means.
-This may include considering the appropriateness of any alternative proposals put forward by owners of the land, or any other persons, for its reuse. - 9.21 One of the landowners, has submitted a planning application to the Local Planning Authority.
-At the date of this Statement it has not yet been validated by the Local Planning Authority.
-It is understood from 'agents that the planning application is for a residential development on plots 20 and 23 of the Order Map and Schedule.
-Much of the land in ownership has been vacant and/or in poor condition for many years and it is not until now that a planning application has been submitted to the Local Planning Authority.
-It is understood from 'agents that the plots of land subject to the unvalidated planning application have been vacant for a long time. - 9.22 and his agents have also shared plans and number of units for proposals for development across all of his/his family ownerships.
+10.20 Tier 2, section 1, paragraph 106 of the CPO Guidance states that consideration should be given to whether the purpose for which the acquiring authority is proposing to acquire the land could be achieved by any other means.
+This may include considering the appropriateness of any alternative proposals put forward by owners of the land, or any other persons, for its reuse.

+- 10.21 One of the landowners, has submitted a planning application to the Local Planning Authority which has recently been validated.
+The planning application is for a residential development of 24 apartments to be delivered on plots 20 and 23 (as indicated on the Order Map and Schedule).
+Much of the land in ownership has been vacant and/or in poor condition for many years. - 10.22 and his agents have also shared plans and number of units for proposals for development across all of his/his family ownerships.
 Planning applications have not been submitted for these sites.
-It is understood that the latter proposals are as part of the ongoing negotiations on compensation and the Council's advisors are in negotiations with agent to discuss the values.

-9.23 The Council's view is that to ensure certainty over the development and timescales for delivery, the delivery of the regeneration benefits to be delivered by the Scheme cannot be achieved by any other means.
+It is understood that the latter proposals are as part of the ongoing negotiations on compensation and the Council's advisors are in negotiations with agent to discuss the values. - 10.23 The Council's view is that to ensure certainty over the development and timescales for delivery, the delivery of the regeneration benefits to be delivered by the Scheme cannot be achieved by any other means.
 Without the funding secured from Government and the former Black Country Local Enterprise Partnership, the Scheme would not be viable.
-As private landowners cannot access the Government funding and it would be very difficult for private owners to access the other funds without a comprehensive scheme, and due to the fact that the Site is in multiple ownership and no development has been brought forward to date by the landowners, alongside the low land values, the Council's view is that only the Council has the ability to bring forward the Order Land for comprehensive development.
+As private landowners cannot access the Government funding and it would be very difficult for private owners to access other public funds without a comprehensive scheme, and due to the fact that the Site is in multiple ownership and no development has been brought forward to date by the landowners, alongside the low land values, the Council's view is that only the Council has the ability to bring forward the Order Land for comprehensive development.
+In addition, there is no evidence that any of the landowners has sought and/or been granted public funding to bridge any funding gap.